WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 * When the list is small (low overhead compared to others)
 * Other algorithms like quicksort make a big assumption that the data is already in memory.
 If the data source you're reading from is really slow, you might want to "sort as you go" instead.

 ####<a id="bubblesort">Incremental: bubble sort</a>

 __Bubble sort__  (aka __sinking sort__, __ripple sort__) is a simple but inefficient sorting algorithm that repeatedly goes through the list to be sorted, compares each pair of adjacent items, and swaps them if they are in the wrong order.

+Here is a sample run:

+    # first pass
+    5 1 4 2 8  # original
+    1 5 4 2 8  # swap the first pair (5, 1)
+    1 4 5 2 8  # check to swap the next pair (4, 5), but no swap needed (4 < 5)
+    1 4 2 5 8  # swap 5 and 2
+    1 4 2 5 8  # check to swap the next pair (5, 8), but no swap needed (5 < 8)

+    # second pass
+    1 4 2 5 8
+    1 2 4 5 8  # swap 2 and 4
+    1 2 4 5 8  # check to swap the next pair (4, 5), but no swap needed (4 < 5)
+    1 2 4 5 8  # check to swap the next pair (5, 8), but no swap needed (5 < 8)

+    # third pass
+    checks through each pair, but no swaps needed since its sorted

 For example, say we were sorting scrabble tiles into alphabetical order.

 1. Place letters on tile holder and look at the first block.
 2. Look at the block to the right of it.